medsedki/Shoopy/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Description

+Shoopy app is a shopping app demo, written with flutter for iOS and Android using Bloc Pattern.

+Show carousel of images product, Drawer,categories of several shops.
+You can view products and navigate to details to add it to the cart list or buy it.

 ## Screen